 - Personal or family history of stroke, heart attack or transient ischemic attack

 Other factors associated with a higher risk of stroke include:

-- Gender — Men have a higher risk of stroke than women.
+- Sex — Men have a higher risk of stroke than do women.
 Women are usually older when they have strokes, and they're more likely to die of strokes than are men.
-Also, they may have some risk from some birth control pills or hormone therapies that include estrogen, as well as from pregnancy and childbirth.

-A stroke can sometimes cause temporary or permanent disabilities, depending on how long the brain lacks blood flow and which part was affected.
+A stroke can sometimes cause temporary or permanent disabilities, depending on how long the brain lacks blood flow and which part is affected.
 Complications may include:

 - Memory loss or thinking difficulties.
 Many people who have had strokes experience some memory loss.
-Others may have difficulty thinking, making judgments, reasoning and understanding concepts.
+Others may have difficulty thinking, reasoning, making judgments and understanding concepts.

 - Emotional problems.
 People who have had strokes may have more difficulty controlling their emotions, or they may develop depression.

 - Pain.
 Pain, numbness or other unusual sensations may occur in the parts of the body affected by stroke.
 For example, if a stroke causes you to lose feeling in the left arm, you may develop an uncomfortable tingling sensation in that arm.

 - Changes in behavior and self-care ability.
 People who have had strokes may become more withdrawn.
 They may need help with grooming and daily chores.